Two World Wars, One World Cup, and a German to Save England: Why Thomas Tuchel is Exactly What the Three Lions Need

 Tuchel’s Tactical Genius: More Than Just a Stereotype

 The typical image of German efficiency is something you’d associate with industrial machines or clockwork.
-And Thomas Tuchel?
+And Tuchel?
 Well, he’s kind of a footballing version of that.
 But he’s also much more than just a high-pressing, gegenpressing maestro.
 At Chelsea, Tuchel took a team that was leaking goals like a broken dam and turned them into European champions in less than six months.
 Now, you might ask, “What does this have to do with England?”
 Quite a lot, actually.

 You see, England’s problem isn’t talent.
 They’ve got enough to fill three starting elevens and still have some left over to send out on loan.
 The issue has always been how to fit those pieces together, something Southgate struggled with in the end.
-Tuchel, though, thrives on taking chaos and imposing structure on it.
+Thomas Tuchel, though, thrives on taking chaos and imposing structure on it.
 He’s the guy who walks into a room full of tangled wires and somehow leaves with a perfectly functioning home cinema system.

 Emiliano Martínez: The Goalkeeper Who Talks More Than He Saves (But Still Saves Everything)